sybresek/CRySTALL/README.md

 Please take note - neither of these implement rate limiting on their own, because I found it can be disruptive for the end user expecting a certain degree of feedback in the front-end.
 Rate limiting guidelines for the API can be found here: https://haveibeenpwned.com/API/v2#RateLimiting.
 Rate limiting IS implemented in my demo code, which you are free to use directly or as a template/guideline, if you'd like.

+CRySTALL-demo.js is the demo implementation, used in demo.html.
+It uses SHA-1, a rate limiting system, and very responsive output to the end user who's trying to pick a password.

 Full disclosure: the SHA1 hashing function was not written by me, but no license indicating usage restrictions was present when I retrieved it.
 Original source is available here: http://sha1.nichabi.com/javascript-function.php.
 Credit goes to the author of the nichabi.com website for that functionality.
 Credit also goes to Troy Hunt and the API he has made available for his already-amazing project, "Have I Been Pwned".
 I highly recommend giving it a look if you haven't before, as it absolutely exemplifies the right idea and right implementation of responsible third-party breach disclosure: https://haveibeenpwned.com/.
 Thank you for HIBP, Troy!